Maryamcoco/example-voting-app-on-gke/README.md

 Access your app using the Ingress external IP or custom domain.

-📸 Screenshots
+## 📸 Screenshots
 Vote App	Result App

 (Replace with your actual screenshots — optimized for web display.)

-💡 Lessons Learned
+## 💡 Lessons Learned

-How to create and connect to a GKE cluster
+- How to create and connect to a GKE cluster

-The difference between Docker Compose networking and Kubernetes Service discovery
+- The difference between Docker Compose networking and Kubernetes Service discovery

-Steps to expose applications externally using Ingress
+- Steps to expose applications externally using Ingress

-Importance of testing locally before deploying to the cloud
+- Importance of testing locally before deploying to the cloud

-Understanding namespace isolation and service communication
+- Understanding namespace isolation and service communication

-🧰 Future Enhancements
+## 🧰 Future Enhancements

-Add CI/CD pipeline using Jenkins or GitHub Actions
+- Add CI/CD pipeline using Jenkins or GitHub Actions

-Implement Prometheus + Grafana monitoring
+- Implement Prometheus + Grafana monitoring

-Deploy via Helm chart for easier versioning and configuration
+- Deploy via Helm chart for easier versioning and configuration

-Integrate Datadog or New Relic for advanced observability
+- Integrate Datadog or New Relic for advanced observability

-👩🏽‍💻 Author
+## 👩🏽‍💻 Author

-Maryam Abdulrauf
+**Maryam Abdulrauf**
-Junior DevOps Engineer | Cloud & Automation Enthusiast
+*Junior DevOps Engineer | Cloud & Automation Enthusiast*

-📧 [Your Email or LinkedIn Profile Here]
-🌐 [Your Portfolio or GitHub Profile]
+📧 [abdulraufmaryam15@gmail.com]

 🏷️ License